bazelbuild/rules_apple/doc/rules-resources.md

 resources_common.process_bucketized_data(<a href="#resources_common.process_bucketized_data-actions">actions</a>, <a href="#resources_common.process_bucketized_data-apple_mac_toolchain_info">apple_mac_toolchain_info</a>, <a href="#resources_common.process_bucketized_data-bucketized_owners">bucketized_owners</a>,
                                          <a href="#resources_common.process_bucketized_data-buckets">buckets</a>, <a href="#resources_common.process_bucketized_data-bundle_id">bundle_id</a>, <a href="#resources_common.process_bucketized_data-output_discriminator">output_discriminator</a>,
                                          <a href="#resources_common.process_bucketized_data-platform_prerequisites">platform_prerequisites</a>, <a href="#resources_common.process_bucketized_data-processing_owner">processing_owner</a>, <a href="#resources_common.process_bucketized_data-product_type">product_type</a>,
-                                         <a href="#resources_common.process_bucketized_data-rule_label">rule_label</a>, <a href="#resources_common.process_bucketized_data-unowned_resources">unowned_resources</a>)
+                                         <a href="#resources_common.process_bucketized_data-resource_types_to_process">resource_types_to_process</a>, <a href="#resources_common.process_bucketized_data-rule_label">rule_label</a>, <a href="#resources_common.process_bucketized_data-unowned_resources">unowned_resources</a>)
 </pre>

-Registers actions for cacheable resource types, given bucketized groupings of data.
+Registers actions for select resource types, given bucketized groupings of data.

-This method performs the same actions as bucketize_data, and further iterates through a subset of supported resource types to register actions to process them as necessary before returning an AppleResourceInfo.
+This method performs the same actions as bucketize_data, and further iterates through a subset of resource types to register actions to process them as necessary before returning an AppleResourceInfo.
 This AppleResourceInfo has an additional field, called "processed", featuring the expected outputs for each of the actions declared in this method.

 **PARAMETERS**